Congratulation! On booking your cruise! The next step is to prepare, and to know what to expect of your cruise so you can be fully prepared for it.

 If you enjoy drinking

 How much do you drink daily?
 Or rather, how much can you drink per day?
-The break even number is about 4 beers per day for you, or 14 beers per day for Dream Cruise.
+The break even number is about 4 beers per day for you.
+And for Dream Cruise to start losing money you will need to drink more than 14 beers per day.
 Huh?

 Onboard they sell beer at SGD$10 per bottle (before 18% service charge!!).
 So a 5 nights beer/wine package will cost SGD$210!
 You need to consume 4 beers x 5 nights x SGD$10 in order to break even.